Why Investors Are Eyeing D.R. Horton Inc (DHI): The Key Drivers

 Understanding D.R.
 Horton Inc's Business

 D.R.
-Horton Inc, a leading homebuilder in the United States, operates across 118 markets in 33 states.
-Primarily focused on constructing single-family detached homes, which constitute over 90% of its home sales revenue, D.R.
+Horton Inc, a leading homebuilder in the United States, operates in 118 markets across 33 states.
+Primarily focused on constructing single-family detached homes, which account for over 90% of its home sales revenue, D.R.
 Horton Inc caters to a diverse range of customers including entry-level, move-up, luxury buyers, and active adults.
 Additionally, the company provides mortgage financing and title agency services through its financial services segment.
-With a market cap of $48.5 billion and annual sales of $37.06 billion, D.R.
-Horton Inc demonstrates a robust operating margin of 16.98%, underscoring its financial health and operational efficiency.
+With headquarters in Arlington, Texas, D.R.
+Horton Inc manages six regional segments across the country.

 D.R.
-Horton Inc's financial resilience is evident through its Financial Strength rating.
-With an Altman Z-Score of 6.54, the company showcases a strong buffer against financial distress.
-Furthermore, its strategic debt management is reflected in a favorable Debt-to-Revenue ratio of 0.16, enhancing its financial stability.
+Horton Inc's robust balance sheet demonstrates resilience against financial volatility, reflecting prudent management of its capital structure.
+With an Altman Z-Score of 6.82, the company shows a strong defense against financial distress.
+Additionally, its favorable Debt-to-Revenue ratio of 0.16 further solidifies its financial health.

 Considering D.R.
-Horton Inc's robust financial strength, impressive profitability, and consistent growth metrics, the GF Score distinctly highlights the company's superior position for potential market outperformance.
-Investors looking for solid investment opportunities may find D.R.
-Horton Inc an attractive option.
-For more insights into companies with strong GF Scores, visit our GF Score Screen.
+Horton Inc's strong financial strength, exceptional profitability, and consistent growth metrics, the GF Score underscores the company's outstanding position for potential market outperformance.
+Investors looking for similar opportunities can explore more companies with strong GF Scores using the GF Score Screen available to GuruFocus Premium members.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.